 If the problem isn’t resolved after a written warning or PIP, stay true to your word and proceed to the next step, whether that is another written warning, a final written warning, suspension, or termination.

-Some Tips for Using Progressive Discipline
+4 Tips for Using Progressive Discipline

 Finally, be compassionate, but not apologetic, particularly if you’ve reached the point of termination.
 If you’ve followed your internal progressive discipline policy and the employee has failed to improve, the employee shouldn’t be surprised if termination occurs.